flutter/website/src/ui/interactivity/focus.md

   information about which nodes were previously focused in its subtree.
 - **Focus traversal** - The process of moving from one focusable node to another in a predictable order.
-This is typically seen in applications when the user presses the <kbd>Tab</kbd> to move to the next focusable control or field.
+This is typically seen in applications when the user presses <kbd>Tab</kbd> to move to the next focusable control or field.

 ## FocusNode and FocusScopeNode